pazinio/CSVToRedisBlobTrigger/README.md

 Azure Function - Triggered by Blob <br>

-The following function triggered by new csv files read the files data and put hash code valus within a Azure Cache for Redis.
+The following code (azure function triggered by new csv files) reads data and put stable hash code valus within an Azure Cache for Redis instance.